 In your app's Info tab, add a URL type and enter your bundle ID as the identifier and scheme:

-Now that you created your APIs console project and configured your xcode project, you can add your choice of Google+ features to your app:
+Now that you created your Google Developers Console project and configured your xcode project, you can add your choice of Google+ features to your app:

 Frequently asked questions